OpenConext/Stepup-AzureMFA/README.md

 The purpose of the development environment is only for running the different test and metric tools.

 To get started, first setup the development environment.
+The development environment is a docker container.
+That is controlled via the [OpenConext-devconf](https://github.com/OpenConext/OpenConext-devconf/) project.

-The dev. env. is a virtual machine.
-Every task described is run from that machine.
+Every task described below should be run from that container.

 Requirements
 -------------------
-- vagrant 2.2.x
-    - vagrant-hostsupdater (1.1.1.160, global)
-    - vagrant-vbguest (0.19.0, global)
-- Virtualbox
+- Docker
-- Composer
+- OpenConext-devconf

-Other requirements, installed by `homestead/after.sh`

-- plantuml *(dev only) For generating plantuml diagrams in readme/markdown files*
-- chromium-browser *(dev only) For running Panther web tests*
-- php7.2-gmp *Dependency of the Stepup-bundle*

 Install
 -------------------
-**Create a .env file**

-1. `$ cp .env.ci .env`
-1. Edit the `.env` file with the editor of your choice and:
-    1. Update the `APP_SECRET` to a value of your liking.
-See [Symfony docs](https://symfony.com/doc/current/reference/configuration/framework.html#secret) for more details about this secret.
-    1. Set the `APP_ENV` to 'dev'

 **Copy the parameters.yaml**

 `$ cp config/openconext/parameters.yaml.dist config/openconext/parameters.yaml`